Ionized-air glow: Deexcitation of nitrogen

 The blue light observed is produced primarily by this process.
 The spectrum is dominated by lines of single-ionized nitrogen, with presence of neutral nitrogen lines.

 Deexcitation of oxygen

 The excited state of oxygen is somewhat more stable than nitrogen.
-While deexcitation can occur by emission of photons, more probable mechanism at atmospheric pressure is a chemical reaction with other oxygen molecules, forming ozone:
+While deexcitation can occur by emission of photons, the more probable mechanism at atmospheric pressure is a chemical reaction with other oxygen molecules, forming ozone: